Pranav-Rama/M2-Robotics-Project/Readme.md

     from move_base_msgs.msg import MoveBaseAction, MoveBaseGoal

-In the program code, we will include the coordinates which is consist of position and orientation of the waypoints as in above that we declare the waypoints and it can autonomously navigate through the whole 3 waypoints.
+In the program code, we will include the coordinates which is consist of the position and orientation of the waypoints as in above that we declare the waypoints and it can autonomously navigate through the whole 3 waypoints.
 The figure below shows the flowchart of the navigation program for turtlebot to reach all of the waypoints.
-The points set in the flowchart are as an example of the program flow.</p>
+The points set in the flowchart are an example of the program flow.</p>
 <p align="center">
   <img src = "Resources/Images/rosProjectTask4Flowchart.png">